 In case of TCAP/MAP, this message reference is being mapped to the Invoke ID.
-But since GSUP has no Invoke ID is not required for other applications (other than SMS), a special Section 20.8.3 is used to carry the message reference value 'as-is' (i.e. in range 0 through 255).
+But since GSUP has no Invoke ID IE, and it is not required for other applications (other than SMS), a special Section 19.8.3 is used to carry the message reference value 'as-is' (i.e. in range 0 through 255).

-20.8.4 SM-RP-DA (Destination Address)
+19.8.4 SM-RP-DA (Destination Address)